chrisdchristo/capsule-maven-plugin/README.md

 You set the scope on each of the project's direct dependencies.
 Although transitive dependencies will have defined scope also, this only applies specifically to their own project.

-The scope of transitive dependencies in relation to the main project will be directly affected by the scope its parent dependency.
+The scope of transitive dependencies in relation to the main project will be directly affected by the scope of its parent dependency.
 We call this the 'direct-scope'.

 Also, note that transitive dependencies with scope other than ```compile``` or ```runtime``` are not applicable to the main project and thus are excluded always.